Wagga Wagga

 Edmondson Street bridge

-When construction is finished, Wagga Wagga residents can look forward to enjoying all the benefits of this new bridge.
-These will include a new, more accessible pedestrian footbridge on the eastern side, a new, wider footpath on the western side along with new anti-throw screens on both sides of the bridge to improve safety in the area.
+When construction is finished, the Wagga Wagga community will benefit from a modern, safer bridge with two lanes in each direction.
+It will also feature more accessible pedestrian footbridge on the eastern side, a new, wider footpath on the western side along with new anti-throw screens on both sides of the bridge to improve safety in the area.

 Mothers Bridge (Wagga Wagga Station footbridge)